hhornbacher/idso1070-protocol/README.md

 # IDSO1070 Protocol Library (for Linux)

-This is a reverse engineered implementation of the protocol used to communicate with the mixed signal oscilloscope IDSO1070 from Hantek.
+This is a reverse engineered implementation of the protocol used to communicate with the 2 channel digital storage oscilloscope IDSO1070 from Hantek.
 It's possible to communicate with the device over WiFi (TCP) as well as USB.

 USB ID: ```0483:5740 [STMicroelectronics STM32F407]```